Warts and other anogenital lumps

 Spontaneous resolution is the rule in immunocompetent individuals.

-Only have to remove the core of one or two lesions to cause inflammation and boost immune response to MCV virus.
+• Removing the core of one or two lesions causes inflammation and boosts immune response to MCV virus.

 Patient Information: